javierarce/javier.computer/content/_posts/2024-09-25-metaphors-we-live-by.md

 > at all: they would simply be doing something different.
 It would seem strange
 > even to call what they were doing ‘arguing’."

-"Metaphors We Live By" by George Lakoff and Mark Johnson
+"Metaphors We Live By", George Lakoff y Mark Johnson